Confirming your identity

 Payment information is never taken by us or transferred to us either through our website or otherwise.
 Our employees and contractors never have access to it.

-At the point of payment, you are transferred to a secure page on the website of Stripe or Paypal.
+At the point of payment or authorising for deposit, you are transferred to a secure page on the website of Stripe, Paypal or Charge Automation.
 That page may be branded to look like a page on our website, but it is not controlled by us.

 7. Sending a message to our support team